ory/docs/docs/ecosystem/styleguide/styleguide.md

 ### Fake user information

 You may need to include user information in entries such as a REST call or user profile.
-Do not use real user information or email addresses in Ory documentation.
+Don't use real user information or email addresses in Ory documentation.
 For email addresses and names, use:

 - Email addresses: Use an email address ending in `example.com`.